mapbox/togeojson/README.md

 ### `toGeoJSON.gpx(doc)`

 Convert a GPX document to GeoJSON.
-The first argument, `doc`, must be a KML document as an XML DOM - not as a string.
+The first argument, `doc`, must be a GPX document as an XML DOM - not as a string.
 You can get this using jQuery's default `.ajax` function or using a bare XMLHttpRequest with the `.response` property holding an XML DOM.